isomerpages/gb-assist/pages/solutionrepo/solution1148.md

 ---
-title: Million Accounting and Stock Control System Version 3 - Package A (1 User)
+title: LFSuite Version 6.0 - Package I [Inventory] - (Inventory + KDS + QR Ordering + Analytics)
 permalink: /productivity-solutions-grant/solutionrepo/solution1148
 ---

 #### Description

-Million Accounting Software is a full-fledged accounting system with a user-friendly interface that is simple to use and enables easy generation of all necessary financial reports with minimum accounting background required.
-These reports include Profit & Loss, Trial Balance, Balance Sheet and GST reports.

-Million Accounting supports Multi-Company and Multi-Currency and has four modules - Accounting, Stock, Invoicing and Payroll.
+Optimize your F&B business productivity and operational efficiency with DinePlan, our integrated suite of solutions offered under LFSuite.
+Our cloud-hybrid POS encompasses digital ordering, waiter ordering, customer ordering and payment.
+Additional modules include procurement and inventory management, central kitchen management and catering capabilities.
+All data and configurations are centrally managed by DineConnect, where we will also provide intuitive sales and analytical reports for you.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Rockbell_20200199_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Levelfive_20200321_Annex_3_Part_67.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria